-Along the Hurndall Street main street, its streetscape the heritage buildings and the centre's connection with the surrounding rural areas and the Kaipara Harbour to the south.
+The Hurndall St mainstreet existing streetscape, heritage building, and human-scale centre commercial buildings connect with the surrounding rural area characterised by the Brynderwyns to the north and the Kaipara Harbour to the south.
 Large landholdings in the town centre, once rezoned and unlocked for redevelopment, present clear opportunities for anchor tenant activities and new fine-grain and commercial offices to establish in the town centre.
 Much of these landholdings enjoy stunning views out to the Kaipara Harbour estuary and surrounding rural and coastal landscapes.

 Mixed-use residential and commercial activities within the 'Intensified Commercial / Mixed Use' land as well as new housing opportunities through the 'Existing Residential Intensified' areas.
-Future growth in the town centre can be enabled through mixed-use development enabling planning regulations.
+Future growth in the town centre can be enabled through planning regulations which facilitate mixed-use development to establish.
 This would be on the basis of redeveloping individual sites OR by way of comprehensive redevelopment through the amalgamation of multiple sites.